gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/practicalLists2.md

  whereas countSquares operates on list of lists of Rectangle objects).

 Each method except getClean has two tests,
-- Basic tests: assume none of the sublists are null, and none of the items within the sublists are null.
+- *Basic* tests: assume none of the sublists are null, and none of the items within the sublists are null.
-- Advanced tests: make no such assumption
+- *Comprehensive* tests: make no such assumption

 You need to achieve a mark of **40** or more to clear this week's hurdle.
 Week 8 lecture recording (on Echo360) and lecture source codes (under announcements) will be very useful to complete this.